darebrawley/mip653/_projects/assignmen03.md

 ## Spatial Join

-Now we have successfully created a new dataset which shows us the area containing and within 1/4 mile from each park in Newark.
-To answer our spatial research question **Which Newark park has the greatest number of schools within 1/4 mile of its boundary?** we now need to identify which schools fall within these areas.
+Now we have successfully created a new dataset which shows us the areas that are within 1/4 mile of each park in Newark (including the park itself).

+To answer our spatial research question **Which Newark park has the greatest number of schools within 1/4 mile of its boundary?** we now need to identify which schools fall within these buffers.

-To do this we will perform a spatial join.
-For a conceptual introduction please see Maantay & Zeigler p.
-218.
+To do this we will perform a spatial join. **For a conceptual introduction please re-read Maantay & Zeigler p.
+218.**

 In a spatial join we are using the geometric and geographic relationships between two data layers to associate attribute information from one dataset with the attribute table for the other.
 In a spatial join, just as in a table join, the order matters and will impact the results of the spatial join.

-Using our two input datasets as an example, if we join the park buffers to the schools would yield the following results (shown as a diagram below):
+Using our two input datasets as an example, joining the park buffers to the schools would yield the following results (shown as a diagram below):

 ![spatial01]

-In the above example the schools are the input layer, and the park buffers are the join layer.
+In the above example the schools are the **input layer**, and the park buffers are the **join layer**.

 The resulting feature class has the same geometry of the school points, and its attribute table contains everything from the school points layer, with additional fields from the park buffers added.

 What about the inverse: if we join the schools to the park buffers?

 In this scenario, as the diagram below illustrates, there are multiple schools within each park buffer.
 Each park buffer is a single feature and corresponds with exactly one row in its attribute table.
 So in order to join information about multiple schools to each buffer we must summarize that information.
 We could take the count, sum, mean, max, first value, last value or other standard summary method.

 The research question we are trying to answer right now is: **Which Newark park has the greatest number of schools within 1/4 mile of its boundary?** And to answer this we currently need to learn how many schools are within 1/4 mile of each park.
 Thus we want to take the count of the schools when we perform the spatial join.